 WEEKLY UPDATES: The District website www.emeraldcityspeech.org will be updated after each tournament.
 If you have a qualifier, you have three weeks after the last day of the tournament to notify the chair via email.
 Late and last-minute qualification notifications are invalid.
 Please say the student’s name, and exactly how he/she qualified.
 (Example: “Mary McGillicuddy has provisionally qualified for state in Oratory by finishing second at Federal Way.”)

 District Two has a specific number of allotted slots in each event for state.

-  There are three possibilities we could face at the end of our final regular

-  season qualifying meet.
-One is that we have the perfect number qualified, for

-  which we would be sincerely thankful.
-More likely, however, is that we will have

-  qualified too many or too few for state.
+There are three possibilities we could face at the end of our final regular season qualifying meet.
+One is that we have the perfect number qualified, for which we would be sincerely thankful.
+More likely, however, is that we will have qualified too many or too few for state.

-  TOO MANY: If there are too many qualifiers, we will first automatically award

-  bids to any students who have qualified at more than one meet in order of the

-  total number of bids received.
-Among the remainder, the District 2 playoff meet

-  (Interlake) will be used to determine slots by order of finish.
-Ties in IEs will

-  be broken by considering reciprocals, judges’ preference, and a playoff (in that
+TOO MANY: If there are too many qualifiers, we will first automatically award bids to any students who have qualified at more than one meet in order of the total number of bids received.
+Among the remainder, the District 2 playoff meet (Redmond) will be used to determine slots by order of finish.
+Ties in IEs will be broken by considering reciprocals, judges’ preference, and a playoff (in that order).

-  order).

-  NOT ENOUGH: If there are not enough qualifiers, all students who have met state

-  qualifying standards will automatically be admitted to state.
-The remaining

-  slots will be awarded at the District 2 playoff meet (Interlake) by order of

-  finish.
-Ties in IEs will be broken by considering reciprocals, judges’

-  preference, and a playoff (in that order).
+NOT ENOUGH: If there are not enough qualifiers, all students who have met state qualifying standards will automatically be admitted to state.
+The remaining slots will be awarded at the District 2 playoff meet (Redmond) by order of finish.
+Ties in IEs will be broken by considering reciprocals, judges’ preference, and a playoff (in that order).

-  --Any student who has been a semifinalist or finalist at any meet in its highest
+--Any student who has been a semifinalist or finalist at any meet in its highest division.

-  division.